 Coronet Inside Out: Vanini Belarmino

-For Coronet Inside Out, curator and producer Vanini Belarmino has shared some excerpts of her work from 2007 – 2015, including two editions of ZENSORS, staged in Berlin and the Philippines.
+Curator and producer Vanini Belarmino shares excerpts of her work from 2007 – 2015, including two editions of ZENSORS, staged in Berlin and the Philippines.

 “In my wish to continue to reach out to people and to continue the collaboration and conversation with the rest of the world, I would like to share some of the works from the archives that I’ve done from 2007 until 2015.
 (These are) works which I built with my own hands, together with different artists from Asia and Europe.
 They are artists I have paired who have never met before, and whose practices range from performance and new media, music, dance, theatre, photography, even traditional dance.
 They are artists who are equally hungry to work with other artists, to meet other people, learn about oneself and learn about one another.
 For Inside Out I’m happy to share the works for ZENSORS, which was staged at RADIALSYSTEM V in 2008, and a second edition of ZENSORS which was done in the Philippines at the Bencab Museum in 2009.” – Vanini Belarmino